strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 You may sometimes need to remove the other versions of the same artifact, or change the ordering position of the artifact under its `Project Settings` / `Modules` `Dependencies` tab.

+If code lines keep being mismatched with the server versions it sometimes helps to clean the IDE's caches and restart it (`File` / `Invalidate Caches / Restart ...`).